cessda/cessda.cvs.contentguide/usage-tab.md

 # {{ page.title }}

-This section of the tool shows how the CV is being used.
+This section shows how the CV is being used.

 The usage information can be added using the 'Edit' button on the right-hand side of the Usage tab.
 This opens a rich-text box to enable